menu

 Occupations and Workforce

-New London is a blue-collar town, with 47.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New London is generally considered to be a blue-collar town.
+47.21% of the New London workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New London is a village of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in New London who work in office and administrative support (10.48%), management occupations (7.84%), and sales jobs (6.04%).

 Setting & Lifestyle